 Montecatini Terme, Tuscany, Italy, 18-26 July 2022

-Convenors: Italo Pardo and Giuliana B. Prato
+Convenors: Italo Pardo and Giuliana B. Prato, University of Kent, UK

 With more than half of the world’s population now living in cities, and this proportion set to increase to two-thirds by 2050, the ethnographic study of life in urban settings is urgent and important.
 Urbanisation proceeding at such a pace has meant increases in the number and size of cities but also continues to alter the social fabric of urban centres, sometimes in profound ways, leading to new policy priorities (such as the globally encompassing Sustainable Development Goals).
 ‘States of emergency’ (prompted by violence, pandemics, crises) add a further layer of complexity.
 These multifaceted contemporary urban changes raise pressing methodological and theoretical questions.